MyHush/hush-swing-wallet-ui/README.md

    If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `ZDashSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
    This will start the Zdash GUI wallet.

+   **Important: ** the Zdash configuration file `~/.zdash/zdash.conf` needs to be correctly set up for the GUI
+    wallet to work.
+Specifically the RPC user and password need to be set in it like:
+    ```
+    rpcuser=username
+    rpcpassword=wjQOHVDQFLwztWp1Ehs098LKJHAXjd4E

+    ```

 ### Donations accepted
 At the present time this project is non-commercial in nature and developed by volunteers.
 If you find the GUI